imennajar/Home_Sales/README.md

 - Read a csv data into a Spark DataFrame.

-- Create a temporary table
+- Create a temporary table.

 - Answer the following questions using SparkSQL about: